 Kaphar's commitment to social engagement has led him to move beyond traditional modes of artistic expression to establish NXTHVN, an arts incubator and residency program based in New Haven, Connecticut.
 Through intergenerational mentorship, professional development and cross-sector collaboration, NXTHVN connects early-career artists and creative professionals with the resources and networks vital to their success.
 NXTHVN provides an alternative model of professional development and mentorship in the arts and encourages artists, art professionals and local entrepreneurs to expand New Haven's growing creative community.
 For more information on how to support the next generation of Black and brown artists and curators, check out NXTHVN's website.

 Neal Katyal runs one of the largest Supreme Court practices in the world at Hogan Lovells, LLP, where he occupies the role formerly held by now-Chief Justice John Roberts.
-He has argued 41 cases before the Supreme Court of the United States and served as lead counsel in hundreds of cases.
+He has argued more than 40 cases before the Supreme Court of the United States and served as lead counsel in hundreds of cases.
 His first Supreme Court argument (at the age of 36) about Guantanamo Bay ended the military tribunals there and required the Geneva Conventions to apply to the War on Terror, ending waterboarding and ghost prisons around the globe.
-Most recently, he argued against the "Muslim ban" case on behalf of the State of Hawaii.
+Most recently, he argued against the "Muslim ban" case on behalf of the State of Hawaii and will return to the Supreme Court lectern to argue the landmark LGBT rights case about foster parents, City of Philadelphia v.
+Fulton.

 Dr. Ibram X. Kendi is a New York Times bestselling author and director of the Antiracist Research and Policy Center at American University.
 He is an ideas columnist at The Atlantic and a correspondent with CBS News.
 He is the author of four books including Stamped from the Beginning: The Definitive History of Racist Ideas in America, which won National Book Award for nonfiction, and the New York Times bestsellers How to Be an Antiracist and STAMPED: Racism, Antiracism, and You, coauthored with Jason Reynolds.
 His most recent book, Antiracist Baby, is a children's book about building a more equitable world.